varkor/blog/_posts/2019-03-28-idiomatic-monads-in-rust.markdown

 The first thing that you'll notice is that we have a new associated trait, `SelfTrait`.
 I'm going to come back to what role this plays shortly: you can ignore it for now.

-The `unit` function is very simple.
-For once, we don't need any kind of higher-kinded massaging here.
-This is because we don't need a "higher-kinded version of `Self`" here: we're returning a `Monad<A>`, which is precisely the type of `Self` (unlike in `map`, where the type parameter of `Functor` had to vary).
+The `unit` function is straightforwardly defined using the same reasoning as `Functor::map`.
+In the same way, we need to define a generic associated type that functions as its return type.
+(Here, there's an additional `SelfTrait` bound on `Unit`, but that's not important to understand yet[^self-trait-in-functor].)

+[^self-trait-in-functor]: We could have added a `SelfTrait` to `Functor` too, and imposed a similar bound on `Functor::Map`, which would have made the definition stronger.
+However, I thought it clearer to leave it out until it was strictly necessary.
+That is, the weaker definition of `Functor` defined above is sufficient to implement the types we expect to be functors, albeit while  allowing us to implement `Functor` for some types we probably don't expect to be functors.

 In general, though, for each function we define that uses `Self` in a higher-kinded fashion, we need to use a generic associated type just like for `map`.
 Such as is the case with `bind`.
 Here also, we want to permit the binding function type to vary, so we use an associated trait, `BindFn`, representing the kind of binding function, just like before.
 We could have reused the `MapFn` trait: often `map` and `bind` will take the same kind of functions, but this isn't always true, so for maximum generality we need another trait.